open-mmlab/mmpretrain/README.md

 Highlights of the new version:
 - Support **ResNetV1c** and **Wide-ResNet**, and provide pre-trained models.
 - Support **dynamic input shape** for ViT-based algorithms.
-Now our ViT, DeiT, Swin-Transformer and T2T-ViT supports forwarding with any input shape.
+Now our ViT, DeiT, Swin-Transformer and T2T-ViT support forwarding with any input shape.
 - Reproduce training results of DeiT.
 And our DeiT-T and DeiT-S have **higher accuracy** comparing with the official weights.

 v0.20.0 was released in 30/1/2022.